aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/ifielduserpromptrespondent/_index.md

 ---
 title: IFieldUserPromptRespondent
+linktitle: IFieldUserPromptRespondent
 second_title: Aspose.Words for Java API Reference
-description: Represents the respondent to user prompts during field update.
+description: Represents the respondent to user prompts during field update in Java.
 type: docs
-weight: 650
+weight: 652
 url: /java/com.aspose.words/ifielduserpromptrespondent/
 ---
 ```
 public interface IFieldUserPromptRespondent
 ```

 Represents the respondent to user prompts during field update.
 The ASK and FILLIN fields are the examples of fields that prompt the user for some response.
-Implement this interface and assign it to the [FieldOptions.getUserPromptRespondent()](../../com.aspose.words/fieldoptions\#getUserPromptRespondent) / [FieldOptions.setUserPromptRespondent(com.aspose.words.IFieldUserPromptRespondent)](../../com.aspose.words/fieldoptions\#setUserPromptRespondent-com.aspose.words.IFieldUserPromptRespondent) property to establish interaction between field update and the user.
+Implement this interface and assign it to the [FieldOptions.getUserPromptRespondent()](../../com.aspose.words/fieldoptions/\#getUserPromptRespondent) / [FieldOptions.setUserPromptRespondent(com.aspose.words.IFieldUserPromptRespondent)](../../com.aspose.words/fieldoptions/\#setUserPromptRespondent-com.aspose.words.IFieldUserPromptRespondent) property to establish interaction between field update and the user.
 ## Methods

 | Method | Description |